Tutorial 5 - Task SchedulingΒΆ

 To add the human detection capability we can now use a RoboKudo module called

-which contains the HumanAndPoseAnnotator()
+robokudo_human_detection which contains the HumanAndPoseAnnotator().
+The

 module was already added to your workspace.
 You can find it in

-.
+src/robokudo_human_detection.
 As this is not an annotator included in the

 base RoboKudo repository you have to import it a bit differently: